If you’re a chocolate lover but also suffer from premature ventricular contractions, does this mean you must give up your Heaven?

 Doctor’s Answer

-“Various patients who have PVC’s find that their PVC’s can be triggered by different things,” says Daniel P. Morin, MD, FACC, Director of Electrophysiology Research and Director of Cardiovascular Research for the Ochsner Health System.
+“Various patients who have PVC’s find that their PVC’s can be triggered by different things,” says Daniel P. Morin, MD, FACC, formerly Director of both Electrophysiology Research and Cardiovascular Research for Ochsner Health System, and currently Professor of Medicine and Cardiology at University of California, San Francisco.

 “For some patients, no trigger is identified.
 Some people only develop premature ventricular contractions when at rest, while others develop them during exertion.